Prince of Wales Hotel: Location

-The Prince of Wales Hotel is situated on Alberta Highway 5, in the northern sections of Waterton, a hamlet within Waterton Lakes National Park.
+The Prince of Wales Hotel is on Alberta Highway 5, in the northern sections of Waterton Park, a hamlet within Waterton Lakes National Park.
 The hotel is adjacent to Upper Waterton Lakes.
 The hotel property is bounded by a roadway, parkland, and large bodies of water.
-To the west, the hotel is bounded by Alberta Highway 5, the only major roadway to the hotel.
+To the west, the hotel is bounded by Highway 5, the only major roadway to the hotel.
 To the north and east, varying sections of Waterton Lakes bound the hotel, most notably the Bosporus, a narrow strait that connects the Upper Waterton Lakes with the rest of the lake.
 South of the hotel lies the Upper Waterton Lakes, as well as the Emerald Bay.
-The hamlet of Waterton lies on the other side of the bay.
+The hamlet of Waterton Park lies on the other side of the bay.

-The hamlet of Waterton, along with the Prince of Wales Hotel is situated within the Rocky Mountains, a large mountain range that serves as a continental divide for the Americas.
-Located within a Canadian national park, the hotel is situated near several major landmarks and local attractions.
+The hamlet of Waterton Park, along with the Prince of Wales Hotel, is within the Rocky Mountains, a large mountain range that serves as a continental divide for the Americas.
+Located within a Canadian national park, the hotel is near several major landmarks and local attractions.
 Major mountain peaks close to the hotel include Mount Alderson, Mount Boswell, and Mount Crandell.
 Given the park's ecological traits, the national park was designated a UNESCO Biosphere Reserve in 1979.
 Waterton Lakes National Park forms a part of a larger international park known as the Waterton-Glacier International Peace Park.
 The international park is a union between Waterton Lakes National Park, and Glacier National Park, in the United States.
 The international park is managed by Parks Canada and the U.S. National Park Service.